 From last few months, it is getting tougher for me to find a weekend gateway near Pune as I have visited almost all the popular ones.
 So, I was wondering how would I spend the upcoming weekends.
 Revisiting a place could be an option but can be boring sometimes.
 But, what if we change the mode of transport to revisit the place?
 It can possibly make the journey interesting.
-A year ago when I visited Lavasa city on the motorbike, in the entire journey I dreamed of cycling to this place in near future.
+A year ago when I visited Lavasa city on the motorbike, in the entire journey I dreamed of cycling to this place in the near future.

 Lavasa city entrance gate

-With almost a month rest from my cycling and running schedule (due to an injury while trekking to Devkund Waterfall); I decided it was the perfect time to fulfill the year ago dream.
+With almost a month rest from my cycling and running schedule (due to an injury while trekking to Devkund Waterfall); I decided it was the perfect time to fulfil the year ago dream.
 A dream to cycle to Lavasa city from Pune!!!

 Lavasa city, situated approximately 50 kms from Pune, is a private city with architecture resembling the Italian Town Portofino.
 The city is nestled amidst the beautiful Sahyadri mountains all around and is a perfect weekend gateway especially for the couples and family.